The Mediterranean Sea dried up almost completely during the Messinian Salinity Crisis

 Hippos explore new lands

 In the Mediterranean, the hypersaline water and the drought on the exposed lands killed many animals, plants and microorganisms.
 But for some land animals of the area, this was an opportunity to explore new territories.
 They descended into the basin and walked out on the other side.
 Faunal diversification and exchange occurred between Eurasian and African species that had previously been separated by the sea.
 Hippos, antelopes, camels, rodents and others, migrated in different directions across the dry sea bed.
-Some of them colonized the islands (Crete, Malta, etc.) which then stood like mountains in the plain.
+Some of them colonized the islands (Crete, Malta, etc.) which then stood like mountains in the deep plains.
 When the sea level later rose, some populations got trapped on these islands, where they started their own evolution (although many later became extinct).

 The Zanclean megaflood: end of the crisis

-The flow rate along the great cataracts in the Strait of Gibraltar may have been a thousand times greater than that of the Amazon, and water may have flowed at 300 kilometers per hour!
-And the sea level rose by as much as 10 meters per day!
-First the western Mediterranean basin was filled, until water spilled over and flowed into the eastern basin through a big canyon.
-There, too, the water raged in a tremendous torrent.
-Sedimentary deposits 'dumped' in a chaotic manner near Sicily bear witness to this event.
-There are many estimations of how quickly the sea was full again, about two years has been proposed recently.
-Swimming and floating along with the great currents, Atlantic fauna and flora repopulated the sea.
-Among new arrivals were dolphins and seals.
-Would they have had butterflies in their stomachs when they rode the great slide?
+-------The flow rate along the great cataracts in the Strait of Gibraltar may have been a thousand times greater than that of the Amazon, and water may have flowed at 300 kilometers per hour!
+And the sea level rose by as much as 10 meters per day.
+First the western Mediterranean basin filled, until water spilled over and flowed into the eastern basin through a big canyon near Sicily.
+There, too, water raged in a tremendous torrent.
+The Mediterranean may have been full in a couple of years.

 The Pillars of Hercules